webmachinelearning/hybrid-ai/proposals/cache.md

 models even for a single origin, in order to more strongly mitigate other risks, such as fingerprinting.
 A browser may also not strictly disallow the use of "friendly" names to retrieve items from the cache, but may instead choose to require user consent.

+### Privacy Mitigations
+- A shared key-value store with arbitrary data-independent keys can be used for exfiltrating large amounts of data from one origin to another.
+The restriction to only allow use of hashes as keys to non-same-origin models blocks data exfiltration since to compute the hash key the data has to be known.
+Therefore the key-value store cannot be used to transmit *unknown* data.
+- For similar reasons, a tracking ID for a particular user is data which needs to be independent of the key.
+Forcing different data items to use different hash keys and ALSO limiting cache probes and preventing enumeration blocks easy recovery of a tracking ID left behind in another origin.

 ## Implementation Notes
 - This API can be implemented in (at least) four ways.
 The proposed API is intentially designed to allow